 - You could use a business that provides address services.
 A quick online search will show the providers who offer these services.
 Their fee will also depend on the level of service.

-Any official government mail and legal notices will be posted to the registered office and the service address for the director.
+Any formal government mail and legal notices will be posted to the registered office and the company officer addresses.
 In both cases, you must ensure that your accountant or registered office provider forwards any statutory mail to you.

 When you run a limited company, you should keep statutory books.
 Basically, these records contain various registers of statutory information.
-What’s more, one of these will be the register of directors’ residential addresses and this will include the address that you choose above.
+What’s more, one of these will be the register of directors’ residential addresses or directors’ residential addresses register, and this will include the address that you choose above.

 Director’s service address London

-Many businesses, including the larger ones, may also prefer a London service address for the company registered office and director service addresses.
-This can have its benefits by showing that your company has its official address in the UK capital.
+Many businesses, including the larger ones, may also prefer a London service address for the company registered office and service addresses.
+It’s also quite common for UK businesses, especially the larger ones, to have a Companies House London office as their official address.
+Basically, the Companies House London address can have its benefits, by way of the details online which show that your company has its official address and Companies House headquarters in the UK capital.

 Protecting your name and other details

-Can you hide your name on Companies House records?
+Can you hide your name on Companies House or can you hide director details on Companies House records?
 If you work under certain circumstances, you may be able to apply to protect your personal information on the Companies House register.
-There is a process to follow when you apply for this and you can apply either online or through the post.
+As a result, you can apply to remove details from Companies House records.
+There’s a process to follow when you apply for this, and you can apply either online or through the post.

 This is the official guide from Companies House, which covers this area in more detail.

+Your registered office and director service address show online and are used as a Companies House postal address.
 You may plan to set up your own company now or in the future.
-If you do, there are things to bear in mind.
-This includes choosing your official director address, your company’s registered office, and your PSC service address.
-If you do not wish to show your home address your official address as director on public record, you could use your accountant’s address or a mail forwarding service instead.
-In summary, if you do this from the start for both your registered office and service addresses, your home address will never appear on the public record.
+If you do, there’s things to consider.
+This includes choosing your official company director address, your company’s registered office, and your PSC service address.
+If you don’t wish to show your home address your official address as director on public record, you could use your accountant’s address or a mail forwarding service instead.
+In summary, if you do this from the start for both your registered office and service addresses, your official home address will never appear on the public record.

-In both of these instances, if you would now prefer privacy and your situation suits this, you might look to take steps to close your company.
+In both instances, if you’d now prefer privacy and your situation suits this, you might look into steps to close your company.
 You can then start up a new company in due course.
-As part of the new company set-up, you can bear the above in mind and set the registered office and director’s service address at an address other than where you live, if you want to keep your home address private from the outset.
+As part of the new company set-up, you can take the above into account and set the registered office and director’s service address at an address other than where you live, if you want to keep your official home address private from the outset.

 Link to Contractor Advice UK group on